ziphra/long_reads/tools.md

 # having 2 copies might change something or not
 cp ~/.vep/Plugins/UTRannotator/* ~/.vep/Plugins/
 ```
+VEP can annotate SV if the `SVTYPE` INFO field in the VCF is set to one of the currently recognised values: `INS, DEL, DUP, TDUP`

+see [this page](https://research-help.genomicsengland.co.uk/pages/viewpage.action?pageId=38046629) for a quick tutorial.

 ### [ANNOTSV](https://lbgi.fr/AnnotSV/)
 Designed for annotating and ranking SV.
 AnnotSV compiles functionally, regulatory and clinically relevant information and aims at providing annotations useful to i) interpret SV potential pathogenicity and ii) filter out SV potential false positives.
 See [ANNOTSV Readme](https://lbgi.fr/AnnotSV/Documentation/README.AnnotSV_latest.pdf)

+Bad for translocations annotations according to jmsa.

 #### install
 ```